William Rehnquist

-Rehnquist grew up in Milwaukee, Wisconsin, and served in the U.S. Army Air Forces during the final years of World War II.
-After the war's end in 1945, he studied political science at Stanford University and Harvard University, then attended Stanford Law School, where he was an editor of the Stanford Law Review and graduated first in his class.
+Rehnquist grew up in Milwaukee, Wisconsin, and served in the U.S. Army Air Forces from 1943 to 1946.
+Afterward, he studied political science at Stanford University and Harvard University, then attended Stanford Law School, where he was an editor of the Stanford Law Review and graduated first in his class.
 Rehnquist clerked for Justice Robert H. Jackson during the Supreme Court's 1952–1953 term, then entered private practice in Phoenix, Arizona.
 Rehnquist served as a legal adviser for Republican presidential nominee Barry Goldwater in the 1964 U.S. presidential election, and President Richard Nixon appointed him U.S. Assistant Attorney General of the Office of Legal Counsel in 1969.
 In that capacity, he played a role in forcing Justice Abe Fortas to resign for accepting $20,000 from financier Louis Wolfson before Wolfson was convicted of selling unregistered shares.

 In 1971, Nixon nominated Rehnquist to succeed Associate Justice John Marshall Harlan II, and the U.S. Senate confirmed him that year.
 During his confirmation hearings, Rehnquist was criticized for allegedly opposing the Supreme Court's decision in Brown v.
-Board of Education and allegedly taking part in voter suppression efforts targeting minorities as a lawyer.
-Whether he committed perjury during the hearings is debated by historians, but it is known that at the very least he had defended segregation by private businesses in the early 1960s on the grounds of freedom of association.
+Board of Education (1954) and allegedly taking part in voter suppression efforts targeting minorities as a lawyer in the early 1960s.
+Historians debate whether he committed perjury during the hearings by denying his suppression efforts despite at least ten witnesses to the acts, but it is known that at the very least he had defended segregation by private businesses in the early 1960s on the grounds of freedom of association.
 Rehnquist quickly established himself as the Burger Court's most conservative member.
 In 1986, President Ronald Reagan nominated Rehnquist to succeed retiring Chief Justice Warren Burger, and the Senate confirmed him.

-Rehnquist served as Chief Justice for nearly 19 years, making him the fourth-longest-serving chief justice and the eighth-longest-serving justice overall.
+Rehnquist served as Chief Justice for nearly 19 years, making him the fifth-longest-serving chief justice and the ninth-longest-serving justice overall.
 He became an intellectual and social leader of the Rehnquist Court, earning respect even from the justices who frequently opposed his opinions.
-Though he remained a strong member of the conservative wing of the court, Associate Justices Antonin Scalia and Clarence Thomas were often regarded as more conservative.
 As Chief Justice, Rehnquist presided over the impeachment trial of President Bill Clinton.
 Rehnquist wrote the majority opinions in United States v.
 Lopez (1995) and United States v.
 Morrison (2000), holding in both cases that Congress had exceeded its power under the Commerce Clause.
-He opposed Roe v.
-Wade and continued to argue that Roe had been incorrectly decided in Planned Parenthood v.
-Casey.
+He dissented in Roe v.
+Wade (1973) and continued to argue that Roe had been incorrectly decided in Planned Parenthood v.
+Casey (1992).
 In Bush v.
 Gore, he voted with the court's majority to end the Florida recount in the 2000 U.S. presidential election.